pguyot/arm-runner-action/README.md

 #### `cpu`

 CPU to pass to qemu.

+The following values are recommended:
-Default value is `arm1176` which translates to armv6l, suitable for Pi Zero.
+- `arm1176` (translates to armv6l, suitable for Pi Zero, default)
-Other values include `cortex-a8` which translates to armv7l, suitable for Pi 3/Pi 4.
+- `cortex-a8` (translates to armv7l, suitable for Pi 3/Pi 4 and Pi Zero 2)
+- `cortex-a53` (translates to aarch64, suitable for 64 bits OSes).

+The CPU and the base image should match (see _32 and 64 bits_ below).

 #### `copy_artifact_path`